PRProd/HA-Firemote/README.md

      - Optionally, for non Amazon Fire devices only, you may additionally choose to set up the Home Assistant [Android TV Remote Integration](https://www.home-assistant.io/integrations/androidtv_remote/) and connect it to your device. (optional)
    - Apple TV Users
      - Set up the Home Assistant [Apple TV Integration](https://www.home-assistant.io/integrations/apple_tv) and connect it to your device.
 This will create a "Media Player" entity, and a "Remote" entity automatically.
+   - Roku Users
+     - Set up the Home Assistant [Roku Integration](https://www.home-assistant.io/integrations/roku) and connect it to your device.
+This will create a "Media Player" entity, a "Remote" entity, and multiple others as well.
 1. Download the contents of the [dist/](https://github.com/PRProd/HA-Firemote/blob/main/dist/) directory, and place it in your Home Assistant /config/www directory
 1. [Register the HA-Firemote.js file that you just installed as a new resource](https://developers.home-assistant.io/docs/frontend/custom-ui/registering-resources/)